opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 ### ***Convening of Assessment of Damages Case Conference***

-(1) Where interlocutory judgment is entered in any action in the State Courts, in which bifurcation was ordered, for damages to be assessed or for the taking of accounts, an Assessment of Damages Case Conference (“**Assessment CC**”) will be fixed around 7 weeks after the date on which interlocutory judgment is entered.
-An Assessment CC Notice will be issued to the claimant and any party against whom interlocutory judgment has been entered (if that party has filed a notice of intention to contest), notifying parties of the date of the Assessment CC, and directing parties to file the necessary documents and take the necessary steps within a prescribed time for directions to be given to move the matter towards settlement or an Assessment of Damages hearing.
+(1)(1)               Where judgment on liability is entered in any action in the State Courts, in which bifurcation was ordered, for damages to be assessed or for the taking of accounts, an Assessment of Damages Case Conference (“**Assessment CC**”) will be fixed around 7 weeks after the date on which judgment on liability is entered.
+An Assessment CC Notice will be issued to the claimant and any party against whom judgment on liability has been entered (if that party has filed a notice of intention to contest), notifying parties of the date of the Assessment CC, and directing parties to file the necessary documents and take the necessary steps within a prescribed time for directions to be given to move the matter towards settlement or an Assessment of Damages hearing.

 (2) At the Assessment CC, and upon an application by the party entitled to the benefit of the judgment in accordance with Order 15, Rule 15 of the Rules of Court 2021, the Court will give such directions as are necessary including, but not limited to, directions for: